mubashir-ullah/zirak-hr/README.md

 ```

 #### Set Up Environment Variables:
 Create a `.env` file in the backend and frontend directories.
-Add the necessary environment variables (e.g., MongoDB URI, API keys).
+Add the necessary environment variables (e.g., Supabase URI, API keys).

 #### Run the Application:
 ```bash